Manitoba Owls

 What to Expect

 Weather conditions are likely to be cold, with the possibility of snow or rain.
-It is best to dress in clothes that are appropriate for subzero Celsius (32 degree Fahrenheit) weather, although in recent years we have encountered above freezing temperatures for the duration of the tour.
-Walking will be limited to short walks on mostly level ground along roads; most of the time we will be inside the heated vehicle.
-Strong, waterproof footwear is advised and head gear to keep you warm is essential.
+It is best to dress in clothes that are appropriate for subzero celsius (less than 32°F) weather, although in recent years we have encountered above freezing temperatures for the duration of the tour.

 Featured Wildlife